 Number 11 in the boothMarty

 International 110 #11 is off her trailer, and supported by cross beams on blocks, so that I can flip it over if I need to.
-It took a bit of criss-crossing the yard with the snowblower to rediscover where it was that I put these beams last fall; I was glad I had a snowblower!
+It took a bit of crisscrossing of the yard with the snowblower to rediscover where it was that I put these beams last fall; I was glad I had a snowblower!

 New Skill DayMarty